biojava/biojava.github.io/wiki/BioJava:GetStarted.md

 1.5+)](Biojava:Download "wikilink") from the [download area](Biojava:Download "wikilink") .

-You can get the release version of [BioJava 1.5 (requires Java 1.4+)](Biojava:Download 1.5 "wikilink") ; or
+You can get the legacy version of [BioJava 1.5 (requires Java 1.4+)](Biojava:Download 1.5 "wikilink") ; or

 You can get the legacy release version of BioJava 1.4